LeonardCote08/price-tracker/README.md

 A portfolio project that scrapes eBay listings, stores product and price data in a MySQL database, and provides a React-based interface to visualize price history and listing details.
 Currently, it tracks *Funko Pop Doctor Doom #561* as a demonstration, but it can be extended to monitor any eBay product.

+This project demonstrates my expertise in Python web scraping, database management, REST API development, and front-end integration with React.
+It serves as a portfolio piece to showcase my ability to build robust, scalable, and user-friendly solutions for real-world business challenges.

 ## Features

 - **Web Scraping**: Uses Scrapy to crawl eBay listings, capturing data like price, condition, seller, and more.